turnkey-commerce/edit-pdf/README.md

     Girard, Girardo
     ```

- 2. Run the program with an argument to specify the folder of PDFs to process:
+ 2. Run the program with an argument to specify the folder containing the PDFs to process:

     ```cmd
-    python edit-pdf.py pdfs
+    python edit-pdf.py folder
     ```

+ 3. The program will output a new version of each of the files to a subfolder called "edited".
+The edited files will also have ".edited" string added to the filename in front of the pdf extension, e.g. "filename.*edited*.pdf"

 ## License